Kiosks demand a highly usable user interface (UI) design to be successful.

 Why start from scratch when the perfect design pattern is at your finger tips?
 As designers, we search the web for the best open source UI design patterns to fit our need, but this strategy is only as effective as the amount of knowledge available.
 Kiosk applications & websites are constructed by applying components in various ways to meet the project’s structural and user experience requirements.
 So it is logical to borrow patterns from web design and repurpose them in the kiosk environment.
 With a little fine tuning, similar design methods can meet the desired goal in a kiosk interaction.

 Some elements of web design aren’t completely appropriate for the kiosk environment.
 Much of this stems from the fact that the user’s finger is the mouse and his arms are no longer resting on a desktop.
 It is important to take time to repurpose a desired pattern.
 When you start from the understanding that the user’s finger is the control, the way you design changes.
-You can read more on designing for the right medium, here.

 Define a Scale